atmask/homelab-ansible/README.md

 # Homelab Ansible

-Ansible playbooks for setting up my RPi homelab with k3s and Tailscale
+Ansible playbooks for setting up my RPi homelab with k3s and Tailscale.
+I borrow liberally from the [k3s/k3s-ansible](https://github.com/k3s-io/k3s-ansible) repo for configuring my k3s cluster with ansible.
+The purpose of creating this repo is to maintain things outside of k3s and to get familiar with writing ansible on my own.

 # Helpful CLI Flags